 The 1792 silver center cent, one of the most famous of all pattern designs.
 This was apparently an attempt to make the one cent coin J4/P5

 smaller by using a silver plug to handle the bulk of the value 3/4 of a cent with the copper valued at 1/4 of a cent.
 The plug itself is conical in shape, and the planchets oriented, such that the wider side was used for the obverse.
-Judd describes these as having obliquely reeded edges but all the examples I have seen have normal vertical reeding.
+Judd describes these as having obliquely reeded edges but examples also have normal vertical reeding.

 Just over a dozen are known as listed below courtesy of Mark Borkhardt, Alan Weinberg & Saul Teichman from Heritage 4/2012 sale.